Hyundai Ioniq Plug-In (2016-2022) review

 Switch the Ioniq to EV mode, which stops the petrol engine from cutting in, and you’ll be running on electric power for about 30 miles – useful if your journey starts or ends in a city.
 The Ioniq’s default mode is Hybrid, which smoothly alternates between electric and petrol power.
 As of the late 2019 update, the Plug-In now lets you control the strength of its regenerative braking effect using paddles on the back of the steering wheel.

-The Ioniq has been engineered with economy in mind, with low-resistance tyres, a hybrid powertrain and light steering – all of which means the driving experience is a bit numb.
-However, the dual-clutch automatic gearbox allows for snappy gearchanges and comfort is generally good, even if some harsh bumps can jar.
+The Ioniq was engineered with economy in mind, with low-resistance tyres, a hybrid powertrain and light steering – all of which means the driving experience is a bit numb.
+However, the dual-clutch automatic gearbox allows for snappy gear changes and comfort is generally good.

 You get plenty of equipment as standard on Hyundais, and the Ioniq Plug-In Hybrid is no exception, with an infotainment system featuring Apple CarPlay and Android Auto, plus LED headlights.
 There’s lots to keep tech-heads happy. then, but don’t examine the plastics too closely – some of them look and feel a bit low-rent.

 Overall, despite being more expensive to buy than its Hybrid stablemate, the better fuel economy of the Plug-In gives it greater appeal.
 Not only that, but we reckon it's more well rounded overall than the Toyota Prius Plug-In Hybrid it competes with.
 For a more detailed look at the Hyundai Ioniq Plug-In Hybrid, read on for the rest of our in-depth review…

 - 1Verdict - currently readingThe Hyundai Ioniq Plug-In is one of the most efficient hybrid cars around, and it’s practical too